roaminggypsy/roaminggypsy/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻  I’m interested in Web Development.
 Learning React and Spring.
-- 🌱 I’m taking Multimedia System Design and Game Development this semester.
+- 🌱 I’m learning Multimedia System and Game Development this semester.
 - 🤔 I want to build something related to music or social network in the future.
-- 💗 Pop music.
-2020 Fav releases: Future Nostalgia by Dua Lipa, After Hours by The Weeknd, Mood Ring by Britney Spears
 - 🙈 Still play Pokemon Go.
 Love TikTok more than other platforms.

 **Statistics:**